Speech Language Pathology - Ph.D.

 Graduates of this program will be able to:

-- Demonstrate skills necessary to develop, implement and evaluate a line of individual and collaborative research.
+- Develop, implement and evaluate a line of individual and collaborative research.

-- Demonstrate oral and written communication skills and synthesis/application of materials needed to teach within a clinical and/or didactic context.
+- Teach within a clinical and/or didactic context.

 |Major Area of Study 1||24|